Alfalfa: benefits, dosage, contraindications

 full-leafempty-leafempty-leafempty-leaf

-It has been demonstrated in vivo, on diabetic mouse models, that alfalfa stimulates the incorporation of glucose as glycogen in the abdominal muscle and possesses properties similar to insulin.
+It has been demonstrated in vivo, in diabetic mouse models, that alfalfa stimulates the incorporation of glucose as glycogen into abdominal muscle and has properties similar to those of insulin.

 Anticancer